lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Keep the "Row limit" to 200000, and click "Search."
 By default, you will generate a plot of inclination vs. eccentricity.

-2.2.
+2.3.
 Plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.
-This time (in contrast to Step 1.6 but accomplishing the same goal), calculate ``a`` from ``e`` and ``q`` via setting derived plot parameters rather than creating another column in the right-hand table.
+This time (in contrast to Step 1.6 but accomplishing the same goal), calculate ``a`` from ``e`` and ``q`` via setting appropriate plot parameters rather than creating another column in the right-hand table.
 To do so, click on the "plot settings" (two gears) on the left-hand panel, and click on "add new chart."
 Select "heatmap" for the plot type, and enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
 Increase the number of bins to 200 for both x and y to improve the resolution of the heatmap.